onedord1/DevOps-Configs/docker_stuffs/private_docker_registry/instructions.md

 ## Prerequisites

+- Make sure your machine has public IP associate with itself.
 - Ensure you have `sudo` privileges on your system.
 - Update your system's package list and upgrade existing packages.